靓仔

 Hey handsome / buddy / pal

-liàng zǎi
+Pronounced liàng zǎi in Mandarin

-What Does It Mean?
+What Does 靓仔 Mean?

 Originally a Cantonese term meaning 'handsome young man,' '靓仔' exploded into mainstream Chinese internet culture as a breezy, slightly cheeky way to address anyone — friend, stranger, or even yourself.
-It carries a warm, teasing vibe somewhere between 'buddy,' 'pal,' and 'hey gorgeous.'
+Emerging around 2018, it carries a warm, teasing vibe somewhere between 'buddy,' 'pal,' and 'hey gorgeous.'
 Bosses use it to soften a reprimand, coworkers use it to dodge awkward moments, and Gen-Z uses it to be ironically endearing.
 Think of it as the Mandarin internet's version of 'chief' or 'boss' — universally applicable and impossible to be offended by.

 Cultural Context